vytautas-sablinskas/TheBlog/README.md

 # TheBlog

 Welcome to TheBlog, a dynamic blogging platform where users can write articles, post comments, and engage with content through ratings.
-Built on .NET 7, this application offers a sleek user interface with React and robust back-end capabilities using Entity Framework Core and a RESTful API.

 ## Features